furkanklvz/Unity-Avoid-Obstacles/README.md

 # Avoid-Obstacles
-The purpose of game is collecting the most bottles and avoid foreign materials in 30 seconds. https://drive.google.com/file/d/1XFsITFbfWRVLToZY47SCVycAYEIyQwBS/view?usp=share_link
+The purpose of game is avoid obstacles in the longest time and you have 3 lives. https://drive.google.com/file/d/1XFsITFbfWRVLToZY47SCVycAYEIyQwBS/view?usp=share_link